Deepanjan66/GoogleSEOParser/README.md

 ## Strategies

 1. If brute force mode is not enabled, the parser will parse result by pages.
 The parser will get all the result links and the *related* links as marked by google in its results.
+This approach will only make 9-10 requests (Recommended).

 2. If brute force mode is enabled, the parser will make 100 requests and accurately find only urls in search results.
-This is very inefficent and will take 100 * 2 seconds so that the host ip does not get blocked by google.
+This is very inefficent as it will take significantly longer.
+When google receives a large number of requests from an ip within a short period of time, it will temporarily block the ip.
+To avoid this, a 5 second delay has been added after every request.
+However, this delay might not be enough to stop google from temporarily blocking requests from your ip (Not Recommended).